-- 5.8.
-The Place Standard tool is a way of assessing different aspects of physical spaces and users' interactions with them.
-It provides a simple framework for analysis, based around 14 questions to help structure conversations about place and its use with stakeholders. - 5.9.
+- 4.9.
+The Place Standard Tool (PST) is a framework of assessing different aspects of physical new and existing spaces and users' interactions with them and can be used to discover the 'lived experience' of a space.
+It provides a simple framework for analysis, based around 14 questions to help structure conversations about place and its use with stakeholders. - 4.10.
 It allows the physical consideration of place and space, as well as social elements, such as involving communities and ensuring stakeholders have a voice.
 Additionally, if considering place from a climate perspective, a new Place Standard with a Climate Lens is available and provides additional focused questions around climate and place.

-Figure 5.1 - Place Standard Tool Example
+Figure 4.1 - PST Example

-5.10.
-Further information on accessing and using the Place Standard tool can be found on the Place Standard website.
+- 4.11.
+Prior to evaluation, PST engagement is particularly useful when used early to: - identify needs, assets and opportunities - align priorities - 4.12.
+Further information on accessing and using the Place Standard Tool can be found on the Place Standard website.

-6. Steps to success
+5. Steps to success

-Accessibility of Information
+Accessibility of information

-- 6.1.
+- 5.1.
 Easy access to information is crucial in the success of a travel plan or strategy.
 Success in this regard can be simple, straightforward measures to ensure equitable access to information.
-This can include: - use of staff/ public noticeboards in key areas such as canteens or entrances - up to date bus timetables or electronic signage - online communications - a dedicated repository of information - use of social media - use of staff newsletters, notices, mailing lists, or intranets
+This can include: - use of staff/ public noticeboards in key areas such as canteens or entrances - up to date bus timetables or electronic signage - online communications - a dedicated repository of information - use of social media